Netflix’s Kuntilanak: What to Love, What to Hate

 Anjas is a boy.

-Anjas’ mom died, and his dad is a wreck whose “breath smells bad again” (I think this means he’s an alcoholic).
+Anjas’ mom died, and his dad is a wreck: his “breath smells bad again” (I think this means he’s an alcoholic).
 One night, Anjas cries for his mom.
 Miraculously, she appears in front of the boy and asks, “do you want to come with me?”

 When Anjas says yes, his mom, who is really not his mom at all, but an evil spirit Kuntilanak, cackles and turns him into a sticky pool of blood.